pawan2806/BingeIt---Social-Media-App/README.md

-# InstaSnap---Social-Media-App
+# BingeIt---Social-Media-App
-InstaSnap - Social Media App
+BingeIt - Social Media App
-Complete Social Media App for iOS & Android with Firebase storage and Firebase Cloud Messaging for realtime Push Notifications.

-Features : Most of the features on instagram are cloned including uploading photos , likes, comments, profile, follow/unfollow, in app notifications.
+A Social Media App for TV shows/Movie lovers where they can view their friends taste in series and movies and discuss about the same.
+Users can also rate and review tv-shows/movies or add them to their watchlist.

-SS : To be added soon.
+SS- To be added soon.

 ## Getting Started